 The perfect squeegee, of just the right size, flexibility and sharpness for your purposes, may not be available in class at any given moment.
 So compromise.
 In your own studio, you can't have every possible option available, either.
-Start with a few.
-Have some general notion of what scale images you are most interested in printing.
-Get a long, flexible squeegee that is just 4 or 5 inches shorter than the inside measurement of the shorter side of your frame.
-If you want to print big and your budget and space allow, get an even longer one, also flexible, for printing from the long side of the screen.
-Then buy squeegees at 2 - 4 inch intervals down to 5 or 6 inches, trying at least a couple of different blade types to see what you like best.
+Start with a general notion of what scale images you are most interested in printing.
+Get a long, flexible squeegee that is just 4 or 5 inches shorter than the inside measurement of the shorter side of your frame, if the screen is similar in size to the ones at class (23x31" outside dimensions.)
+Then buy at least one smaller squeegee, 6 or 8 inch, perhaps with a less flexible blade.